Dublin High School (California)

 Dublin High School is a four-year high school located in the East San Francisco Bay Area.
-It is the only currently operating high school in the Dublin Unified School District—as another high school in the city has yet to be constructed and operational—and serves about 3,500 students.
+It is one of the two high schools in Dublin, California, along with Emerald High School and serves about 3,200 students.

-Dublin High has been selected a California Distinguished School five times since 1990 (1990, 1992, 1996, 2003, and 2017).
-It has a California Department of Education statewide rank of 10 (out of 10) and a similar schools rank of 10 (out of 10).
-In August 2015, Dublin High School was notified of inclusion in Newsweeks 2015 List of America's Top Public High Schools (ranked #165, the top ranked Tri-Valley high school).
-It was also awarded a Silver Medal in the 2015 U.S. News & World Report ranking of high schools.

 History

 By the peak of the California Gold Rush in the 1850s, Dublin had established itself as a significant crossroads city in the San Francisco Bay Area.
 The Murray School District, consisting of the quaint Murray School, was established in 1866 to meet the educational needs of an ever-increasing population.
 This proved satisfactory until the late 1950s after World War II, when real estate developers chose Dublin as a site for large-scale suburban development.
 The population subsequently skyrocketed, from 750 to 13,641 by 1970.

 The city scrambled to expand the school system, opening and closing several schools within the next few decades.
-Dublin High School was established amidst this process in 1968—first as the second high school in Pleasanton, California.
-The school opened in 1969 and graduated its first senior class in June 1971.
+Dublin High School was established amidst this process in 1968—first as the second high school in Pleasanton, California, sharing the campus of Amador Valley High School by means of a staggered schedule for the 1968–69 school year.
+The school moved to its current campus in Fall 1969.
+Its first senior class graduated in June 1971.
 After the incorporation of the City of Dublin in 1982, Dublin High combined with the Murray School District to form the Dublin Unified School District in July 1988.

-It was around this time that Dublin High School adopted the Gael, the mascot of Saint Mary's College of California, as its own mascot—as a display of gratitude for the College's donation of athletic gear to the school's athletic department.
+In organizational meetings during the summer of 1968 in Pleasanton, chaired by the new Dublin Assistant Principal Robert Hagler and attended by a committee of students, the school colors and mascot were proposed and adopted by the student body later that year.
+Given the school's Irish place name, Hagler had suggested that the mascot (the Gael) and colors (red and blue) of nearby Saint Mary's College of California might be an appropriate starting point for the discussions, and the committee eventually agreed with Hagler's idea, while adding white to the colors.
+In a gesture of good will, Saint Mary's donated athletic gear to the new school's athletic department.